yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 [https://www.beenverified.com/app/optout/address-search](https://www.beenverified.com/app/optout/address-search)

+### CheckPeople
+Find your information and opt out here: [https://checkpeople.com/do-not-sell-info](https://checkpeople.com/do-not-sell-info) You will need to confirm by clicking a link sent via email.
+You can use an alias or temporary email.

 ### CheckThem.com
 Find your information and opt out here:

 [https://www.checkthem.com/optout/](https://www.checkthem.com/optout/).
 You will receive a link via email you’ll need to click on to complete the process.

+### CyberBackgroundChecks
+Find your information and opt out here: [https://www.cyberbackgroundchecks.com/removal](https://www.cyberbackgroundchecks.com/removal)
+You will need to confirm by clicking a link sent via email.
+You can use an alias or temporary email.

 ### Classmates.com
 If you have a free membership, opt out or control information that’s posted here: